 Seneca Valley Virus, an illness in pigs, is on the rise in parts of the United States, and that should put Canadian hog producers on alert.

-Dr. Julia Keenliside, veterinary epidemiologist with Alberta Agriculture, said the U.S. reported 200 cases of the virus in 2015, but in 2017 there were 300 cases reported in Wisconsin alone.
+Dr. Julia Keenliside, veterinary epidemiologist with Alberta Agriculture, said the U.S. reported 200 cases of SVV in 2015, but in 2017 there were 300 cases reported in Wisconsin alone.

-“The American Midwest seems to be a real focus of this disease, where there’s lots of movement of pigs,” Keenliside said during a session organized by Alberta Pork late last year.
+“The American Midwest seems to be a real focus of this disease, where there’s lots of movement of pigs,” Keenliside said during Dec.
+14 a session organized by Alberta Pork.

 The main concern with Seneca Valley is that its symptoms are similar to those of foot-and-mouth disease, a reportable illness with potential to close trade borders and cause mass testing.
 Like foot-and-mouth, Seneca Valley symptoms include blisters around the snout, lips and tongue of pigs, as well as lesions around the hoof.